Sleep is that golden chain that ties health and our bodies together.– Thomas Dekker (1572–1632), Elizabethan poet and dramatist

 Chronic sleep deprivation can not only cause fatigue, tiredness, clumsiness, and weight fluctuation, it also adversely affects the brain and cognitive function2.
 So it’s advised to get at least 6 to 8 hours of quality sleep per night.
 However, the quality and quantity of sleep can be impaired by nutrient deficiencies and surpluses.
 Here are key nutrients that can affect your nightly recovery.

-Studies have shown that low Vitamin D levels can impair sleep quality and fixing the Vitamin D deficiency through supplementation has been shown to improve sleep quality.
+Studies have shown that low Vitamin D levels can impair sleep quality and fixing the Vitamin D deficiency through supplementation has been shown to improve it.
 However, Very high blood values may even impair subjective sleep quality3.
-It seems sensible to optimise your Vitamin D levels based on blood tests in order to get the right amount for an optimal sleep pattern:
+It seems sensible to optimize your Vitamin D levels based on blood tests in order to get the right amount for an optimal sleeping pattern:

-Research suggests that Magnesium has some sedative-like effects and therefore plays a role in sleep.
+Research suggests that Magnesium has some sedative-like effects and therefore it also plays a role.
 It’s especially correlated to the late midpoint of sleep which means that people with the highest magnesium intake reached their sleep midpoint the earliest4.
-Other studies have shown that Magnesium supplementation can improve slow-wave sleep in older persons which can normalise age-related changes in sleep quality5.
+Other studies have shown that Magnesium supplementation can improve slow-wave sleep in older persons which can normalize age-related changes in sleep quality5.
 Furthermore, sleeping only 80% of normal length for several weeks can reduce blood levels of magnesium which takes away from your optimal body function6.

 …after a good amount of sleep, your mind is rearranged and thoughts are clearer